wptrainingteam/content-editor-overview/README.md

 ## Notes for the Instructor

-*   **No slides are available for this lesson as it is mostly demonstration.**
+*   **No slides are available for this lesson as it is mostly demonstration**
-*   Students should import the [Theme Unit Test Data](https://wpcom-themes.svn.automattic.com/demo/theme-unit-test-data.xml) if they do not have sufficient content to work with.
+*   Students should import the [Theme Unit Test Data](https://wpcom-themes.svn.automattic.com/demo/theme-unit-test-data.xml) if they do not have sufficient content to work with
-*   Be prepared to explain the basics of structured text, distinguishing between block elements and inline elements, so that students do not get frustrated attempting to apply excessive manual formatting.
+*   Be prepared to explain the basics of structured text, distinguishing between block elements and inline elements, so that students do not get frustrated attempting to apply excessive manual formatting
-*   Be prepared to explain the difference between a paragraph break (press the return/enter key) and a line break (press shift key + return/enter key) for proper paragraph structuring.
+*   Be prepared to explain the difference between a paragraph break (press the return/enter key) and a line break (press shift key + return/enter key) for proper paragraph structuring

 ## Have You Thought About...?